 The Supplemental Nutrition Assistance Program (SNAP) — formerly known as food stamps — can be accessed through your state.
 If you qualify, the state will determine how much money you can receive for food each month.
 Money is loaded onto a card similar to a debit card, and you can swipe to pay for your purchases.
 Eligible food items include most food staples, but not alcohol, tobacco, households supplies, pet food, or items from a hot-food bar.

-Brynne Conroy applied for food stamps after becoming pregnant while living in Idaho several years ago.
+Brynne Conroy applied for food stamps after becoming pregnant while living in Pennsylvania several years ago.
 Even though they could have applied for government food assistance, Conroy and her partner were hesitant until they knew another life depended on them.

 “There had been months when we had made some hard decisions between necessities,” she said.
 “That changed when it was no longer just us.
 We knew we couldn’t raise children in a home where food wasn’t a given.”